Hypocrisy gone viral? Officials set bad COVID-19 examples | WTOP

 ITALIAN PRESS CONFERENCE CRITICISM

-At a March news conference to open a COVID-19 field hospital in Milan, photographers and video journalists were pushed into corners that didn’t allow proper spacing.
+At a March news conference to open a COVID-19 field hospital in Milan’s old convention center, photographers and video journalists were pushed into corners that did not allow proper spacing.
 Only text reporters were given seating in line with regulations.
-The Codacons consumer protection group announced it would file a complaint with prosecutors in Milan for a lack of proper distancing.
+The Codacons consumer protection group announced it would file a complaint with prosecutors in Milan.

-Russian President Vladimir Putin only wore protective gear in public on March 24, when he visited a top coronavirus hospital in Moscow.
-Before donning a hazmat suit, Putin shook hands with the hospital head, Dr. Denis Protsenko.
-Neither wore masks or gloves, and a week later, Protsenko tested positive for the virus.
-That raised questions about Putin’s health, but the Kremlin said he was fine.

-Putin has since held at least seven face-to-face meetings, according to the Kremlin website, and he and others didn’t wear masks.
-He also didn’t cover his face for May 9 events marking Nazi Germany’s defeat in World War II.
+“What should have been a moment of great happiness and pride for Lombardy and Italy was transformed into a surreal event, where in violation of the anti-gathering rules, groups of crowds formed,’’ Codacons said.

 SPANISH HOSPITAL CEREMONY INVESTIGATED

-Madrid’s regional and city officials sparked controversy when they gathered for a May 1 ceremony shuttering a massive field hospital.
-Eager to appear in the final photo of a facility credited with easing pressure on the health system, dozens of officials didn’t follow social distancing rules.
+Madrid’s regional and city officials sparked controversy when they gathered on May 1 for a ceremony shuttering a massive field hospital at a convention center.
+Eager to appear in the final photo of a facility credited with treating nearly 4,000 mild COVID-19 patients, dozens of officials didn’t follow social distancing rules.
+Spain’s restrictions banned more than 10 people at events like the one that honored nurses and doctors.
 The central government opened an investigation, and Madrid regional chief Isabel Díaz Ayuso apologized.
 She said officials “got carried away by the uniqueness of the moment.”

+Former Prime Minister Mariano Rajoy also defied strict stay-at-home orders, with a television station filming him power walking around in northern Madrid.
+The Spanish prosecutor’s office is investigating whether Rajoy, who was premier from 2011 to 2018, should be fined.

 INDIAN CRICKET GAME CRITICIZED

 In India, a top leader of Prime Minister Narendra Modi’s Bharatiya Janata Party drew flak last weekend after playing a game of cricket.
-Manoj Tiwari, also a member of India’s parliament, said he followed social distancing rules.
-Videos on social media showed Tiwati without a mask.
+Manoj Tiwari, also a member of India’s parliament, said he followed social distancing rules during the game.
+Videos circulating on social media showed Tiwati without a mask.
 He was also seen taking selfies with people.

 Adamson reported from Leeds, England.
 Associated Press writers Dasha Litvinova in Moscow; Ilan Ben Zion in Jerusalem; Colleen Barry in Milan, Italy; Nick Perry in Wellington, New Zealand; Aritz Parra in Madrid; Mari Yamaguchi in Tokyo; Sheikh Saaliq in New Delhi; and Raf Casert in Brussels contributed.